onevcat/UniWebView-Docs/docs/release-note/README.md

 Notice: Unity dropped Windows Phone 8 support officially from 5.3.
 UniWebView will not continue development for Windows Phone as well from this version.
 :::

-Reason: The ammount of our Windows Phone users is very few compared to iOS and Android (it is less than 1% share according to report).
+Reason: The amount of our Windows Phone users is very few compared to iOS and Android (it is less than 1% share according to report).
 However, if we want to to support Windows Store App with Windows Phone 8.1 SDK or Windows 10 SDK, it would take even more time than either of other platforms.

 Since the Windows Phone SDK itself is not backwards compatible, the transition from Windows 8 to 8.1 or 10 means we need to rewrite all code in the package.